isomerpages/govtech-gobusiness/_FAQ/1da1-jss.md

 ---

 #### **1. What is the Jobs Support Scheme (JSS)?**
 The Jobs Support Scheme (JSS) provides wage support to employers, to help enterprises retain their local employees (Singaporean Citizens and Permanent Residents) during this period of economic uncertainty.
-Under the JSS, the Government will co-fund between **<ins>25% and 75% of the first $4600 of gross monthly wages paid to each employee in a 10-month period</ins>** through cash subsidy.
-Employers will receive three main JSS pay-outs in April, July and October 2020, with a special pay-out in May 2020.
+Under the JSS, the Government co-funds between 25% to 75% of the first $4,600 of gross monthly wages paid to each local employee in a 10-month period (up to Aug 2020) and 10% to 50% of the same in the subsequent 7-month period (Sep 2020 to Mar 2021).

+Employers will receive five main JSS payouts in Apr 2020, Jul 2020, Oct 2020, Mar 2021, and Jun 2021, with an additional special payout in May 2020.
+The level and duration of support each employer receives depends on the sector in which the employer operates.
+Please refer <a href="https://www.iras.gov.sg/irashome/Schemes/Businesses/Jobs-Support-Scheme--JSS-/" target="_blank">here</a> for more information.

 #### **2. How do I know if I am eligible for the Circuit Breaker tier JSS of 75%?**
 Companies in sectors that are not allowed to resume operations and are currently not operating under a General Exemption, will be accorded the Circuit Breaker tier JSS of 75%.